-A U-turn – typically a sweeping turn made to allow a vehicle to proceed in the opposite direction – creates an obvious risk if executed across lanes of traffic.
-Vehicles traveling in any direction are at some point in opposition to a car that is in the middle of a U-turn.
-A driver who executes a U-turn carelessly or causes an accident may be held accountable in a civil proceeding, as well as potentially face criminal charges.
+A U-turn – typically a sweeping turn made to proceed in the opposite direction – creates an obvious risk if executed across lanes of traffic.
+A driver who executes a U-turn and causes an accident may be held accountable in a civil proceeding, as well as potentially face criminal charges.

-The experienced legal team at the Law Office of Cohen & Jaffe, LLP, on Long Island can provide you with assistance if you have been injured in a U-turn car accident.
-If another driver’s negligence or carelessness led to the accident and your injuries, then you may be entitled to pursue compensation for your out-of-pocket expenses and losses.
+The Law Office of Cohen & Jaffe, LLP can provide you with assistance if you were injured in a U-turn car accident.
+If another driver’s negligence or carelessness led to the accident and your injuries, then you may be entitled to pursue compensation for your out-of-pocket expenses and other losses.

 When Are U-Turns Illegal in New York?

 A U-turn is allowed in many places in New York or New York City, but there are posted intersections and locations in NYC where it is illegal to make a U-turn.
-That can cause confusion.
-Provided that it is allowed, you can make a U-turn in New York when you have a green left-turn arrow to proceed and you yield to other traffic.
+If allowed, you can make a U-turn in New York when you have a green left-turn arrow to proceed, and you yield to other traffic.

-Do not attempt a U-turn anywhere that other drivers cannot see your vehicle from 500 feet away in either direction, such as near a curve or the top of a hill.
+- Do not attempt a U-turn anywhere where other drivers can’t see you, such as near a curve or the top of a hill.